Glucomannan: benefits, dosage, contraindications

 ✪✪✪✪✪

-Although some low-quality research indicates that oral glucomannan may be beneficial for slight improvements in body weight, other studies do not support this claim.
+Although some low-quality research suggests that oral glucomannan may be beneficial for a slight improvement in body weight, other studies do not support this claim.
 Meta-analyses on the use of glucomannan to improve weight and body composition in overweight or obese adults and children show mixed results.
-One analysis suggests that glucomannan reduces body weight by about 0.8 kg compared to placebo, while another finds no improvement.
-Reasons for these divergent results may be related to differences in study populations, dosages, and length of treatment, as well as often poor methodological quality of studies conducted so far.
+One analysis suggests that glucomannan reduces body weight by about 0.8 kg compared with placebo, while another observes no improvement.
+The reasons for these divergent results may be related to differences in the populations studied, dosages and treatment duration, as well as the often poor methodological quality of studies conducted to date.

 Posologie